Community spirit brings meaning to Hari Raya Haji celebration, says Rahayu Mahzam

 Local korban operator The Meat Brothers said it was offering affected individuals three options: modified korban performed in Australia, with the meat sent directly to participating Muslims; korban performed in Indonesia's Medan through the operator's local partners, with the meat shared with eligible beneficiaries and the local community; or, a full refund.

-Rahayu added that SalamSG's overseas korban initiative for Palestinians in Gaza had also received about 5,000 orders this year.
+SalamSG's overseas korban initiative received about 5,000 orders this year, Rahayu added.

+According to an earlier press release by Muis on April 9, overseas beneficiaries include Gaza communities affected by the conflict.

 "I hope that this is something that we can continue to build together as a community," she said.

-Note: This article has been edited for clarity.